Ralim/IronOS/menu.md

 4. Scroll down to the advanced menu, and then the temperature calibration
 5. Press the button to change the option (tip button)
 6. The display will start to scroll a warning message to check that the tip is at ambient temperature!
-7. Press the button near the tip of the iron to confirm.
+7. Press the button near the tip of the iron to confirm
 8. The display will go to "...." for a short period of time as the unit measures the tip temperature and the handle temperature and compares them
 9. The display will then go back to *TMP CAL*
 10. Calibration is done, just exit the settings menu as normal
-11. You're done.
-Enjoy your iron.
+11. You're done, enjoy your iron!

 ### Calibration of custom tip